Rafels/Assignment-2/Assignment2_s929574.md

-#Assignment 2
+# Assignment 2

-##Problem 1
+## Problem 1
-####Write a C++ program to sort an array of numbers in an ascending order and descending order based on user’s choice and display them.
+#### Write a C++ program to sort an array of numbers in an ascending order and descending order based on user’s choice and display them.

-In order to solve this problem, the program makes use of the *Algorithm* library wich provides the functions *sort* and *reverse*.
+To solve this problem, the program makes use of the *Algorithm* library which provides the functions *sort* and *reverse*.
 The *sort* function is quite handy as it sorts all the values in an ascending order, ether it being characters or integer values.
-The *reverse* function then reverses the order, wich comes in hand when the program orders the values in a descending order.
+The *reverse* function then reverses the order, which comes in handy when the program orders the values in a descending order.
 In the start of the program prompts the user to enter the ten integer values, it then displays the values and asks the user in which order the values will be sorted.
 The result is then displayed.
-If the user enters a charachter the program will allert the user of a wrong input and quit.
+If the user enters a character the program will alert the user of a wrong input and quit.

 **The Code:**
 ```c++